 The Baldwin Wallace University women's basketball program is one of the finest in NCAA Division III.

-For the past two-plus decades, Head Coach Cheri Harrer's Yellow Jackets annually have competed for an Ohio Athletic Conference title both during the regular season and in the OAC Tournament and a berth in the Div.
+For almost three decades, Head Coach Cheri Harrer's Yellow Jackets annually have competed for an Ohio Athletic Conference title both during the regular season and in the OAC Tournament and a berth in the Div.
 III National Tournament.

 In 2013-2014, BW was the OAC regular season co-champion and won two games in the 2014 NCAA National Tournament and advanced to the "Elite Eight" for the fourth time in school history.
 In 2014-2015, the Yellow Jackets tied for second during the OAC regular season, won the OAC Tournament title and again played in the NCAA Division III National Tournament.

 "We are pleased with the success that our women's basketball program has enjoyed," said Harrer, the winningest women's basketball coach in school history and a 564-213 mark with an outstanding .726 winning percentage in 28 seasons.
 "Our ultimate goal is to win the NCAA Division III National Championship.
 We are committed to making that happen and will continue to work hard to make that possibility a reality."